mmustee/Customer-Churn-Analysis/README.md

 Before analysing the data, it has to be cleaned and structed in order to make sure we derive accurate results.
 The dataset was obtained from Datacamp and uploaded on Power Query.
 There was an option to load the data directly into Power BI but I chose to transform the data first.
 The following are things I did to prepare the data:

-- Remove Duplicates
+- Remove Duplicates:
 There should be at most one customer per row.
 Multiple rows of the same customer would negatively affect the analysis
-- Remove Errors
+- Remove Errors:
 Wrong Inputs were either rectified or deleted
-- Remove redundant columns
+- Remove redundant columns:
 It is a large dataset with several columns. some of these columns were removed because they have no use in this project and it improves the performance of the report
 - Make sure all columns have the correct data types